 Length: writing expands to structured essays and extended texts.

 Literacy becomes discipline-specific and analytical.
-Adults in post-secondary programs, usually university, interpret complex texts, critique information, and construct arguments using evidence.
+Adults interpret complex texts, critique information, and construct arguments using evidence.
+This stage is equivalent to post-secondary education and university.

 Develop advanced disciplinary literacy through research, analysis, and argumentation.

-Use scholarly articles, research papers, technical and scientific reports, complex literature, disciplinary texts across fields.
+Use scholarly articles, research papers, technical and scientific reports, complex literature, disciplinary texts from various fields of work and study.

 Critical interpretation